carbon-language/carbon-lang/docs/project/goals.md

 of resource constraints is critical to its successful operation.
 This overarching goal can be decomposed into a few specific aspects.

-**Provide the engineer control over every aspect of performance.** When faced with some performance problem, the engineer should always have tools within Carbon to address it.
-This does not mean that the engineer is necessarily concerned with ultimate performance at every moment, but in the most constrained scenarios they must be able to "open up the hood" without switching to another language.
+**Provide the developer control over every aspect of performance.** When faced with some performance problem, the developer should always have tools within Carbon to address it.
+This does not mean that the developer is necessarily concerned with ultimate performance at every moment, but in the most constrained scenarios they must be able to "open up the hood" without switching to another language.